glencbz/notes/unit-3/rails/intro.md

 rails new name_of_the_app
 ```

 If we want to use a different database (such as PostgreSQL) we need to specify the database using the `-d` flag followed by the database.
-By default, Rails uses SQLite, which is unideal for web applications deployed to ephemeral file systems.
+By default, Rails uses SQLite, which is not ideal for most web applications.
 We'll specify `postgresql` for our Rails apps.

 ```bash
 rails new name_of_the_app -d postgresql